A blog from the University of Borås

 Consulting Field Study 2/3

-My progression with the field study is going well and moving in the right direction, even though I wish I were a quicker writer and did not get stuck in my own reflections.
-I often end up searching for more information and falling into rabbit holes that may not be particularly relevant to the final results.
-However, I feel that I am learning and am driven by my own curiosity and desire to understand.
+My progression with the field study is going well and in the right direction, even though I wish I was a quicker writer and not get stuck in my own reflections and end up searching for more information and ending up in rabbit holes that may not be that relevant in the end results.

 Sunday, 10 May 2026